Pisidium stewarti

-Pisidium stewarti is a species of minute freshwater clam.
+Pisidium stewarti is a species of small freshwater clam.
 It is an aquatic bivalve mollusc in the family Sphaeriidae, the fingernail clams and pea clams.

 Distribution

 This minute clam, which is known in Europe as a decidedly Pleistocene glacial species, has also been identified as a Recent species in the Central Asian high mountainous massifs of Tien Shan, the Pamir Mountains and the Himalaya.